-The Management Committtee may, from time to time second additional people to assist with special projects or to bring specific skills or knowledge to the table
+The Management Committee may, from time to time second additional people to assist with special projects or to bring specific skills or knowledge to the table

-- The Executive Officer of the Federation (Heather Newell) is permanently seconded to the Executive Committee but has no voting rights
+- The Executive Officer of the Federation is permanently seconded to the Executive Committee but has no voting rights

-All Committee Members are appointed for a two year term with half the positions by rotation available for election at each Annual General Meeting.
+All Committee Members are appointed for a two-year term with half the positions available, by rotation, for election at each Annual General Meeting.

-Nominations are called prior to each Annual General Meeting for membership of the Committee from regions where their representative is retiring as a result of rotation.
+Nominations are called prior to each Annual General Meeting for membership of the Committee from Regions where their representative is retiring as a result of rotation or has resigned.